 Another nice thing about having a dried eucalyptus wreath is that it retains a lovely fresh aroma.

 This makes it a great way to add natural fragrance to your home.

 As I said before once dried it’s possible to keep a wreath for a very long time providing it’s kept out of direct sunlight or exposed outdoor conditions.

 The first is to fill a bag with salt, put the wreath inside, and gently shake.
-The second way is to gently blow the dust away using a hairdryer on its lowest setting using a wafting motion.

 This time I chose to only use one type of eucalyptus together with gypsophila (baby’s breath) but it can be changed up to create many different variations.

 For example, you can mix the types of foliage or add things like hydrangea blooms, white hypericum berries, and cotton flowers.